awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-script.md

 # Creating Automation Documents That Run Scripts<a name="automation-document-script"></a>

 AWS Systems Manager Automation documents, or playbooks, support running scripts as part of the automation workflow\.
-By using Automation documents, you can run scripts directly in AWS without having to create a separate compute environment to run your scripts\.
-Automation documents can run script steps alongside other automation step types, such as approvals, which lets you manually intervene in critical or ambiguous situations\.
+By using Automation documents, you can run scripts directly in AWS without creating a separate compute environment to run your scripts\.
+Because Automation documents can run script steps along with other automation step types, such as approvals, you can manually intervene in critical or ambiguous situations\.

 ## Permissions for Running Automation Executions<a name="execution-permissions"></a>